 It may not be fair to compare Chandrayaan 2 to NASA missions, past or present, but it would certainly be fair to compare them to their Chinese counterparts.
 China’s first lunar lander, Chang’e 3, touched down successfully in 2013 and is alive to this day.
 It uses radioactive heater units to survive the lunar night.
 More notably, the lander has been actively powering an ultraviolet telescope, one of the only two operational extraterrestrial telescopes in existence.
 The second such telescope also belongs to China, onboard Chang’e 4, the world’s first mission to land on the Moon’s far side.
 Its lander and rover both survive the lunar night fine and the mission is already six months in, continuing to relay troves of data.

 Another worrisome aspect is that, save for NASA’s retroreflector, ISRO didn’t solicit international payloads for Chandrayaan 2.
 International payloads onboard Chandrayaan 1 were responsible for discovering water on the lunar poles.
 This is not to say that Indian science experiments aren’t capable but that global collaboration is likely to yield better results for everyone.
-The MOM didn’t solicit international payloads either.
+India didn’t solicit international payloads for its Mars orbiter Mangalyaan either.
 It’s not a good strategy to do everything on one’s own, including a space station.
 South Korea, for example, is currently soliciting payloads from the global science community for their first lunar orbiter in 2020.

 The price-tag argument would simply be beating around the bush.
 Further, and again unlike its eminently comparable Chinese counterparts, ISRO’s forays into space seem to be composed of isolated missions not strung together by an overarching program.
 It’s not about if Chang’e 3 or 4 are superior but about the roadmap that drives the Chinese lunar program, which is a program.
 The roadmap’s next endeavor is a sample return mission this year, Chang’e 5, a significant jump in complexity over Chang’e 4.